 Obligatory course materials Literature:

-- Required readings will be made available on Brightspace.
+- Required readings will be listed in the syllabus.

 Course information guide: Not applicable

 Registration for courses and exams takes place via MyStudymap.
 If you do not have access to MyStudymap (guest students), look here (under the Law-tab) for more information on the registration procedure in your situation.

 Exchange students have priority and will be registered for the course first.
 Any remaining seats will be available for students from Leiden University and other Dutch Universities.

 Department: Van Vollenhoven Institute for Law

 Opening hours: Monday – Thursday 9.00 – 12.30 and 13.30 – 16.00 h.